CSE187-W25-Group08/virtual-park/wiki-docs/deployment/Cloning-Updating-Repo-EC2.md

 ## How to Generate a Personal Access Token (PAT)
+*❗(I saved my username and PAT in EC2, so I don't think we need another member generating PAT)*

 1. Go to GitHub → Settings → Developer Settings → Personal Access Tokens → Tokens (classic).

 2. Click "Generate new token (classic)".